-- Inventory Days Outstanding: 133, up from 114 previous quarter
+- Inventory Days Outstanding: 131, down from 153 in the previous quarter

 Inventor of the x86 processor that powered decades of technological innovation in PCs, data centers, and numerous other markets, Intel (NASDAQ: INTC) is the leading manufacturer of computer processors and graphics chips.